-Immigrants have been disproportionately impacted by COVID-19 cases and deaths in CA. Between March - April
+Immigrants have been disproportionately impacted by

-2020, immigrants accounted for nearly 60% of COVID-19 related deaths in the ten most affected industries, including agriculture, landscaping, and food processing.
-Between February - July 2020, COVID-19 deaths were 11% higher for foreign-born Latinxs between the ages of 20 and 64 than for U.S.-born non-Latinxs.
-Foreign-born Latinxs born in Mexico and Central American countries faced a markedly higher risk of death from COVID-19 compared to U.S.-born Latinxs and non-Latinx white people: foreign-born Latinxs comprise 37% of California's Latinx population, but an estimated 71% of Latinx excess deaths between March 1, 2020 and October 3, 2020.
+COVID-19 cases and deaths in California.
+Between March - April 2020, immigrants accounted for nearly 60% of COVID-19 related deaths in the ten most affected industries, including agriculture, landscaping, and food processing.
+Between February - July 2020, COVID-19 deaths were 11% higher for foreign-born Latines between the ages of 20 and 64 than for U.S.-born non-Latines.
+Foreign-born Latines born in Mexico and Central American countries faced a markedly higher risk of death from COVID-19 compared to U.S.-born Latines and non-Latine white people: foreign-born Latines comprise 37% of

+Latines and non-Latine white people: foreign-born Latines comprise 37% of California's Latine population, but an estimated 71% of Latine excess deaths between March 1, 2020 and October 3, 2020.